 But it does provide that a solicitor may act for both seller and buyer if:

-In practice when a firm of solicitors agrees to act for both parties in a conveyancing transaction they will usually arrange for a separate solicitor to work for each party.
-These solicitors will often work in different offices so that much of the conveyancing will proceed in the same way as if separate firms were acting.
+In practice, when a firm of solicitors agrees to act for both parties in a conveyancing transaction, they will usually arrange for a separate solicitor to work for each party.
+These solicitors will often work in different offices so much of the conveyancing will proceed in the same way as if separate firms were acting.

 Are you ready to get started?